-Chapter VII, Section 34, of the Arbitration and Conciliation Act provides the power to the parties of arbitration to challenge the final arbitration award.
+Arbitration has become one of the most popular alternative dispute resolution (ADR) mechanisms in India due to its speed, privacy, and flexibility.
+But just like any other legal process, arbitration awards may not always be accepted by all parties.
+Chapter VII, Section 34 of Arbitration Act provides the power to the parties of arbitration to challenge the final arbitration award.
 It allows parties to seek judicial intervention to set aside the arbitral award.
 It lays down specific grounds on the basis of which the final award can be set aside.
 The object of Section 34 is to offer a mechanism for parties dissatisfied with an arbitral award to challenge it in court.
+This article explores the meaning, scope, procedure, and key aspects of Section 34 in a simple, easy-to-follow format.

-Grounds To Set Aside Arbitral Award Under Section 34 of Arbitration Act
+Grounds To Set Aside Arbitral Award Under Section 34 of the Arbitration Act

-Section 34 of the Arbitration Act contains several important provisions that define the grounds for setting aside an arbitral award.
-Here is a detailed breakdown of the section:
+In Section 34 of the Arbitration Act, which contains several important provisions, the grounds for setting aside an arbitral award are defined.
+There is a full breakdown of the section below.

 1. Grounds for Setting Aside an Award